mgkrupagmail/FastMergeWithOutBuffer/README.md

 This project implements a new inplace and stable recursive merge algorithm that merges two non-decreasing ranges into a single non-decreasing range _with**out**_ the use of a buffer.
 It is compared to the implementation of `__merge_without_buffer` found in GNU ISO C++ Library and timed to be faster.

-The C++ implementations accept iterators as inputs and they can be used various C++ standard library containers such as `std::vector`, `std::deque`, `std::list`, and others.
+The C++ implementations accept iterators as inputs and they can be used with various C++ standard library containers such as `std::vector`, `std::deque`, `std::list`, and others.
 There are several overloads.
 Some overloads accept as input interators to two sorted lists that (potentially) belong to two different objects (for example, to two distinct `std::vector<int>` objects: `left_sorted_data` and `right_sorted_data`).
 There are also overloads that accept custom comparison operators.